Onimuru/Structure/README.md

 ; Create a struct of 8 bytes in size and initially filled with zeroes: struct1 := new Structure(8, 1)

-; Create a new struct that is a copy of `struct1` but points to a new block of memory: struct2 := new Structure(struct1)
+; Create a new struct that is a copy of `struct1` (the copy points to a new block of memory and as such can have unique values): struct2 := new Structure(struct1)
 ```